gcdeng/crypto-trading-bot-dca/README.md

    npm run deploy
    ```

    That’s it!
 Our investment function is running on a schedule, it will automatically be trigger at next scheduled time.
+You can also check out next 10 scheduled time on AWS EventBridge Admin.

 ## FAQ